microsoft/code-with-engineering-playbook/source-control/pull-request-templates/README.md

 # Pull Request Templates

-To keep pull requests consistent and to help ensure quality across the project pull request templates are essential.
-Pull request templates can be used in both GitHub and Azure DevOps
+To keep pull requests consistent and to help ensure quality across the project, pull request templates are essential.
+Pull request templates can be used in both GitHub and Azure DevOps.

 ## GitHub